fienvh/uit-documentatie/content/search_api_3/latest/searching/languages.md

 ## Url parameter

-An example to get results that have a French translation:
+An example to get results that have a French translation for the `name` and/or `description`:

 ```
 GET https://search.uitdatabank.be/offers/?languages[]=fr
 ```

-You can repeat this parameter to filter by multiple languages \(note that this uses the `AND` operator, so you will only get results that have translations for both languages\).
+You can repeat this parameter to filter by multiple languages \(note that this uses the `AND` operator, so you will only get results that have translations for both languages in the `name` and/or `description` field\).

 ```
 GET https://search.uitdatabank.be/offers/?languages[]=fr&languages[]=de